-Brown and Settle's revenue and EBTIDA have both increased compared to the prior year, and based on their growth expectations for 2023 as supported by their increasing backlog, the fair value of the common equity increased by US\$0.6 million in Q1 2023.
-The resulting fair value of the B&S investment at March 31, 2023 is US\$64.5 million.
+Brown and Settle's revenue and EBTIDA have both increased compared to the prior year as a result of growing demand for their services.
+Based on these continued growth expectations for 2023 as supported by their increasing backlog, the fair value of the common equity increased by US\$0.6 million in the six months ended June 30, 2023.
+The resulting fair value of the B&S investment at June 30, 2023, is US\$64.5 million.